manfredwern/nasa-apod-gallery/README.md

 ### Packages

-Here and the tools that helped me build this project
+Here are the tools that helped me build this project:

  - Angular
  - Angular Material